 Recently, studies have shown that a non-invasive neuromodulation technique, neurofeedback, can induce behavioural changes by targeting specific cortical brain regions.
-In a recent study, findings suggest that Infraslow Neurofeedback can suppress food craving and improve a sense of well-being in overweight or obese individuals who show signs of food addiction.
+In a recent study, findings suggest that Infraslow Neurofeedback therapy for eating disorders can suppress food craving and improve a sense of well-being in overweight or obese individuals who show signs of food addiction.
 Click here (link to the article) to read the double-blind placebo-controlled study.

-We take a individualized approach to treating eating disorders with neurofeedback.
+We take a individualized approach to using neurofeedback therapy for eating disorders in NYC.
 Often, clients come to us after trying psychotherapy and/or attending in-patient facilities for eating disorder issues.
 They may feel out of control and have lost hope in recovery.
 At NFSNY, we work with each individual to develop a treatment plan that is customized to them.
 This may include Infraslow or sLORETA Neurofeedback for some; psychotherapy and neuromodulation for others; or all of the above plus dietary support and eating disorder support groups.